- This event has passed.

 Join MCD and Mode Brut design partner Tokyo Gamine for an interactive, hands-on exploration of the concepts and techniques featured in their original “Kizuna” collection–custom garments co-created with Creativity Explored artists.

-In this virtual workshop, Tsunagi (“To connect to” in Japanese) continues to explore Eastern cosmology and its possibilities within the contemporary world.
-Special MakeArt kits, containing all of the necessary tools and supplies for the workshop have been carefully crafted to help make this virtual workshop truly unique.
-Participants will use a pre-designed template from the MakeArt kits, coupled with Indigenously sourced natural mineral pigments, to create their own wearable Mode Brut-inspired pieces.
+This virtual workshop, Tsunagi (“To connect to” in Japanese), continues Tokyo Gamine’s exploration of Eastern cosmology and its possibilities within the contemporary world.
+Special MakeArt kits, containing all of the necessary tools and supplies for the workshop have been carefully crafted and are available to ship directly to you with your ticket purchase.
+Participants will use their MakeArt kits, coupled with Indigenously sourced natural mineral pigments, to create their own wearable Mode Brut-inspired pieces.
 Tokyo Gamine designer Yuka Uehara will guide the group through the same design process employed during the making of Kizuna, inviting participants to creatively reframe their personal relationships with nature and the world.

 The MakeArt kits containing all of the necessary supplies are available to purchase in limited supply and must be purchased by November 12, 2021.
 All kits will be shipped directly to participants.
 Once the kit is purchased, you’ll receive an e-mail containing the Zoom link for the virtual workshop.
 Participants may also source their own materials and register for the workshop directly on Eventbrite.